Grantmaking: A Guide to High-Impact Careers

 Grantmaking roles are relevant to a wide range of cause areas, and how promising the cause area you’re providing funds for has a significant impact on how much impact you can have.
 As a result, a major component of prioritizing roles in grantmaking is simply prioritizing cause areas.
 There are several considerations when prioritizing cause areas that are unique to grantmaking roles, that should be taken into consideration alongside the more general considerations linked above.
 These include:

 • How much funding is available for this cause area.
 If the amount of funding is extremely small, it might be difficult to make an impact as a grantmaker (or even get a job).
-However, if the amount of funding is so large that nearly all promising initiatives get funded (a rarer but existing circumstance) – this also means that grantmakers are less critical in the process.
+However, if the amount of funding is so large that nearly all promising initiatives get funded (a rarer but existing circumstance), this also means that grantmakers are less critical in the process.

 • How well is funding allocated in this field currently.
-Cause areas that have a tradition and history of great grantmaking prioritization might leave less room for improvement, and therefore counterfactual impact.
+Cause areas that have a tradition and history of great grantmaking prioritization might leave less room for improvement, and therefore less counterfactual impact.
 It’s also worth noting that fields that put a high emphasis on long, complex, and deliberative processes aren’t always better, and may leave less room for making an individual difference in grantmaking decisions.

 • There is also high value in cross-cause area grantmaking, though such roles are extremely rare, especially outside of the Effective Altruism community.
 Open Philanthropy is a notable exception to this trend (and many other general broad statements in this article).